-The second reason is that last Sunday I went to the antique paper show Papermania in Hartford CT and brought home a 1970s-era menu from a pizza restaurant in St. Louis that I used to go to but had forgotten all about.
+The second reason is that last Sunday I went to the antique paper show Papermania in Hartford CT and bought a 1970s-era menu from a pizza restaurant in St. Louis that I used to go to but had forgotten all about.
 It too had a glass ceiling though, as I recall, it was fairly plain.
 I won’t name the restaurant but will say that it was located in the vicinity of Washington University where I went to graduate school and there was a second place in Creve Coeur.

-On one occasion I went there with a group of friends and we witnessed a kind of free floor show – only it took place inside the glass ceiling.
+On one occasion I went to the city location with a group of friends and we witnessed a kind of free floor show – only it took place inside the glass ceiling.
 We heard the sounds first, of little claw feet scratching on glass.
 Then we looked up.
 We saw silhouettes of a legion of four-footed creatures with long tails which were furiously scrimmaging above us, as though playing a game of football.
 We laughed, considered leaving, but ended up staying.
 If the management noticed anything amiss they certainly didn’t show it.
 No one came over to explain away the incident (not that I know how you’d do that), no one offered us free drinks, nothing!

 The menu from this restaurant which I just acquired displays on its cover a pledge of quality accompanied by the signature of the restaurant’s owner.
 One of the sentences jumps out at me: “More ingredients go into our pizza than the normal recipe calls for.”
 Yikes, say no more!